DavidWrightOS/DavidWrightOS/README.md

 - 👨🏻 &nbsp; I'm an iOS Developer 📱, husband 👫🏻, and dog dad 🐶
 - ❤️ &nbsp; I love learning and experimenting with new technologies, frameworks, and UI designs
-- ✍️ &nbsp; I’m currently working on an app called **[Resfeber](https://github.com/DavidWrightOS/Resfeber-labspt13)**.
-It allows travelers to plan their upcoming trips
+- ✍️ &nbsp; I’m currently working on an app called **[Hydrate](https://github.com/DavidWrightOS/Hydrate)**.
+It allows users to track their daily water intake
 - 🌱 &nbsp; I'm interested in learning more about application architecture